sevagh/freemusicdemixer.com/web/vs-spleeter.md

 ## Conclusion

-While Spleeter played a pivotal role in the evolution of AI stem separation, many professionals have begun seeking more advanced solutions for top-tier results. **Music Demixer**, powered by Demucs, offers unmatched quality, broader stem support, and seamless usability—all while keeping your audio private on your own device.
+While Spleeter played a pivotal role in the evolution of AI stem separation, many professionals have begun seeking more advanced solutions for top-tier results. **Music Demixer**, powered by Demucs, offers unmatched quality, broader stem support, and seamless usability — all while keeping your audio private on your own device.

 Upgrade your stem separation experience today with Music Demixer. [**Start for free**](/#demixer-app) and when you’re ready, [**subscribe to our PRO plan**](/pricing) for unlimited high-quality stems and MIDI transcription.